maul-esel/ahkbook/en/_posts/2011-10-29-Introduction.markdown

 # Introduction

 ## What is AutoHotkey?
-AutoHotkey is a powerful scripting language for Windows.
+AutoHotkey is a powerful scripting language for Windows, focused on **auto**mation and **hotkeys**.
 It allows you to easily manipulate other programs, create custom hotkeys and "hotstrings", interact with the user, read, create and manage files and a lot more.

 With AutoHotkey, you can also use big parts of the Windows API, interact with Web applications, use COM and more.